Block Inc. (SQ) Just Got Our Attention

-Block Inc. (NYSE:SQ) went up by 2.77% from its latest closing price compared to the recent 1-year high of $276.14.
-The company’s stock price has collected -6.38% of loss in the last five trading sessions.
+Block Inc. (NYSE:SQ) went down by -1.63% from its latest closing price compared to the recent 1-year high of $276.14.
+The company’s stock price has collected -7.20% of loss in the last five trading sessions.
 The Wall Street Journal reported on 06/01/22 that Missed Payments, Rising Interest Rates Put ‘Buy Now, Pay Later’ to the Test

 Is It Worth Investing in Block Inc. (NYSE :SQ) Right Now?